-Aim of the project: To participate in the creation of an International Patient Summary specification, at a global level, and turn this European knowledge and interests into a European Standard, in line with the Guidelines on Minimum/Nonexhaustive Patient Summary Dataset for Electronic Exchange as adopted by the European eHealth Network.
+Aim of the Project: To participate in the creation of an International Patient Summary specification, at a global level, and turn this European knowledge and interests into a European Standard, in line with the Guidelines adopted by the European eHealth Network (eHN).

-The project team exists of the following experts:
+The project team (PT) comprises the following experts:

 On January 1, 2017 a new project, TRILLIUM II, kicked-of.
 NEN (representing CEN/TC 251 ‘Health informatics’) is one of the 25 partners from Europe and US.

 TRILLIUM II is a EU/US Cooperation for Global Interoperability in Digital Health and is advancing an International Patient Summary standard to enable people to access and share their health information for emergency or unplanned care anywhere and as needed starting with immunizations, allergies, medications, clinical problems, past operations and implants.